Masterpiece-Coffee/masterpiece-coffee-web/src/pages/ordering.md

               coffees and they are a dream to roast.
 One of my personal favorites.
 Distinct, chocolatey.
             name: Guatemalan
             price: 10
             weight: 1
           - description: >
-              Exotic Indonesian Sumatra coffee...
-Like no other coffee in the world.
-Earthy and complex with a rich body, low acidity, sweet and fruity with a hint of grapefruit.
-Earthly, full-bodied, exotic.
-            name: Golden Sumatra
-            price: 10
-            weight: 1
-          - description: >